 Colombia is a secret well kept.
 Thanks to most of the governments, including the U.S. State Department, that repeatedly warn their citizens about the security concerns in this country, Colombia has been closed to the outside world for so many years.
 Their tourism activities have been targeting domestic travelers, hence most of the Colombians did not bother to learn another language.
 This includes the ones in the hostel receptions, bus companies, money exchange offices, even some Tourist information desks!
 I strongly recommend you to take a few Spanish lessons before going, to learn the basic stuff so you don’t starve to death or buy a bus ticket to the moon.
 Some fabulous online tools I have found useful and downloaded to my i-phone before my trip are Duolingo, Google Translate, and Spanish Dict.

-The crime rate was high but I stayed safe from the beginning till the end, so I will only mention the stories I’ve heard from other backpackers: robberies on dark streets and on hiking trails and unfortunately a mystery homicide of a friend of some dear friend I met during this trip.
-I was also warned to be cautious against Burundanga (Devil’s Breath), a disabling drug that leaves victims disoriented and was given in the form of a candy, cookie or drink (or a business card laced with it).
+Crime existed in the streets but I stayed safe from the beginning till the end, so I will only mention the stories I’ve heard from other backpackers: robberies on dark streets and on hiking trails and unfortunately a mystery homicide of a friend of a friend I met during this trip.
+I was also warned to be cautious against Burundanga (Devil’s Breath), a disabling drug that leaves victims disoriented and was given in the form of a candy, cookie, drink or a business card laced with it.

 My protection strategy while backpacking solo was: